How To Use Trekking Poles Like a Pro

 70% legs + 30% arms = less fatigue, better full-body balance

-How to Correctly Size Your Trekking Poles
+How To Correctly Size Your Trekking Sticks

 For lengthy, uphill sections of trail, it is recommended that you shorten the length of your poles (1” to 4” depending on gradient).
 This results in a more powerful pole plant helping to boost you onward and upward.

-- Slide your hand up through the strap from behind the pole’s grip
+- Slide your hand up through the strap from behind the pole’s grip materials

-- Grip the handle of your trekking pole – the strap should now be running down, between your thumb and forefinger into your palm and around the back of your wrist
+- Grip the handle of your pole – the strap should now be running down, between your thumb and forefinger into your palm and around the back of your wrist

 - Make sure that there are no extra twists in the strap and that the webbing sits flush against your skin